|

 its scope of isotopes of concern to be consistent with international efforts to reduce threat from radiological sources.
 This transition expanded the OSRP mission to include

 beta-and gamma-emitting sources.
-Sources containing Cesium-137, Cobalt-60, Stronium-90, Iridium-192, and Radium-226 are are candidates for recovery
+Sources containing Cesium-137, Cobalt-60, Stronium-90, Iridium-192, and Radium-226 may now be possible candidates for OSRP (or DOE) recovery

 Management of Sources